Citizen science projects

 Here are some for the projects happening in the catchment and how you can get involved:

 TurtleSAT maps the location of freshwater turtles in waterways and wetlands across the country.
 Recording where you see turtles in your local area will help us find out more about our unique species and the threats to their survival.

-Established in 2009, EagleCAM is a live remote feed operating out of the BirdLife Discovery Centre in the Newington Armory at Sydney Olympic Park close to the Parramatta River.
-EagleCAM was started and funded by a small group of BirdLife Australia volunteers, who continue to develop and operate the technology that brings the Sea-Eagles to your screen.
+EagleCAM (new link:) is a live remote feed operating at Sydney Olympic Park on the Parramatta River.
+Started in 2009 and funded by a small group of volunteers at the BirdLife Discovery Centre, who continue to develop and operate the technology, EagleCAM brings the Sea-Eagles to your screen.

 Backyard Bird Count

 The #AussieBirdCount is an annual event where people connect with the birds in your area all over Australia.
 Each count is completed over a 20-minute period and the data collected assists BirdLife Australia in understanding more about the birds that live where people live.

 The Powerful Owl Project aims to Inspire the general public, and educate them about this iconic species and their habitat requirements.YOu cna report your sightings on BirdData.
 It is free to use, or you can download the free BirdData app.

 Frog ID is Australia’s first national citizen science frog identification initiative- a project led by Australian Museum.
 You can use the App to create a profile and record and match frog calls.
 Your records can be uploaded to th Australian Museum’s frog experts for verification and tracking.
 The data will help map, species and monitor waterway health.